oknozor/dotfiles/docs/nvim_cheatsheet.md

 This is not an exhaustive vim cheatsheet, common vim actions are not listed here.
 My vim `<leader>` is `,` it's refered as capital L in the current document.

+To open this on a webbrowser use the `:Cheatsheet` command.

 ## Navigation

 | Modes   | Action                    |  Keymap                  |